The curve cone of almost complex 4-manifolds: Configurations of negative curves on rational and ruled surfaces

+To prove the remaining cases, we use an induction argument, starting with $k=2$.
+Our induction hypothesis is that every negative curve configuration on $\mathbb{C}P^2\#k\overline{\mathbb{C}P^2}$ satisfying RS1--RS3 is realized by a complex structure.
+For the base step $k=2$, it can either be shown by slightly modifying the argument in Section 3, or by a more direct argument as follows.
+By Lemma \ref{a<0} and Proposition \ref{a>0}, all the possible negative curve classses are $E_1, E_2, H-E_1-E_2, (1-s)H+sE_1, (1-s)H+sE_2, (1-s)H+sE_1-E_2$ and $(1-s)H+sE_2-E_1$ with $s\ge 1$.
+By RS1 and RS3, $H-E_1-E_2$ and at least one of $E_i$, say $E_2$, is in $\mathcal{NC}$.
+If it is the case, other possible classes in $\mathcal{NC}$ are in $(1-s)H+sE_1$, or $(1-s)H+sE_1-E_2$.
+There must be at least one such classes by applying RS3 to $E_1$.
+By RS1, it is direct to check that only one such class (and only one $s\ge 1$) would exist.
+These curve configurations are obtained by blowups of Hirzebruch surfaces.

-The idea of our proof is to proceed by starting with a negative curve configuration on $\mathbb{C}P^2\#k\overline{\mathbb{C}P^2}$ satisfying above three properties, combinatorially blowing it down to get a negative curve configuration on $\mathbb{C}P^2\#(k-1)\overline{\mathbb{C}P^2}$, proving it also satisfies the three properties and using the inductive hypothesis to realize this blown down configuration as a complex curve configuration, and then doing a complex blowup of this new configuration to realize the original curve configuration.
+The idea of our proof of Theorem \ref{main1} is to proceed by starting with a negative curve configuration on $\mathbb{C}P^2\#k\overline{\mathbb{C}P^2}$ satisfying RS1--RS3, combinatorially blowing it down to get a negative curve configuration on $\mathbb{C}P^2\#(k-1)\overline{\mathbb{C}P^2}$, proving it also satisfies the three properties (which has been done in Proposition \ref{combblowdown}) and using the inductive hypothesis to realize this blown down configuration as a complex curve configuration, and then doing a complex blowup of this new configuration to realize the original curve configuration.
+Since Lemma \ref{tamedJ3bull} shows that the negative curve configuration for a tamed almost complex structure on $\mathbb{C}P^2\#k\overline{\mathbb{C}P^2}$, $2\le k<8$, satisfies RS1--RS3, we will finish our proof of Theorem \ref{main1}.

+Let us reformulate Theorem \ref{main1} in the following. \begin{theorem} For rational $4$-manifolds $\mathbb CP^2\# k\overline{\mathbb CP^2}$ with $k<6$, the set of all the possible configurations of negative self-intersection curves for tamed almost complex structures is the same as the set for complex structures. \end{theorem} \begin{proof}

-For this goal, our proof contains two steps.
-The first step is to prove that combinatorially blowing down a $-1$ curve from a negative curve configuration with the three properties will give a configuration of negative curves with the same three properties.
-Then by our induction assumption, this is a complex curve configuration.
-The second step is to show that we can apply a complex blowup of this new configuration to realize the original curve configuration.
+We have completed the first step of our proof in Proposition \ref{combblowdown}: to prove that combinatorially blowing down a $-1$ curve, say $E_k$, from a negative curve configuration with RS1--RS3 will give a configuration of negative curves with the same three properties.
+By our induction assumption, this is a complex curve configuration.